 Ben’s career in technology encompasses a wide breadth of expertise in software development, including enterprise web applications, cloud computing and human/computer interaction.
 During his experience as both a senior developer and project manager, he led projects involving crowdsourced metadata curation, inventory control tools and identity management solutions.
 Before coming to Motion Intelligence, Ben developed software for the federal statistical system and public opinion domain.
 He received his master’s degree in Information Science from Cornell University.

-Jeremy has developed software solutions in the financial sector, the GIS industry and in support of social science research for more than 10 years.
-He has led projects related to complex systems integration, software security, metadata repository infrastructure, and tools for research data analysis and dissemination.
+Jeremy has developed software solutions in the financial sector, the GIS industry and in support of large-scale social science research.
+He has held leadership roles in a number of successful projects, both academically and commercially.
+He was responsible for designing a citizen science project funded by the NEH and used in secondary schools and colleges across the country.
+He has also led the development of restricted access Census Bureau metadata repository software funded by the NSF.
+His experience spans complex systems integration, mapping software used by state and municipal governments to manage geo-spatial data, and applications for research data analysis and dissemination.
 During Jeremy’s career, he has developed expertise in a variety of technologies, with a focus on information system architecture.
-He graduated with a master’s degree in Information Science from Cornell University.
+He graduated with a Master’s degree in Information Science from Cornell University.

 Bryan brings to the Motion Intelligence team more than 10 years of experience in medical device operations, manufacturing, validation and new-product introduction at both large multinational and start-up corporations.
 He has a proven track record of successfully introducing Class I, II and III products at Life Technologies (Thermo Fisher Scientific), Pall Corporation and ImClone System (Eli Lilly).
 Most recently, Bryan was the manufacturing and operations leader during establishment and implementation of an FDA 21CFR820 compliant system at Rheonix, a medical device start-up.
 He received a BS in Chemical Engineering from Clarkson University.